This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 If a foster mother isn’t available, the only alternative to save an orphan is to raise him yourself.
 When attempting to raise an infant rat, there are three elements to consider: warmth, hygiene, and diet.

 Infant rats can’t go to the bathroom by themselves.
 They’re stimulated to go only when rubbed around the genitals and anus.
 This is so the mother can ingest the waste and keep the nest clean.
 You need to stimulate the baby to pee every time you feed him.
 He may not poop every time, but he should poop at least every third feeding.
-Use a piece of toilet paper or tissue and gently flick it across the genital area for at least 30 seconds after every meal to take care of this important hygiene matter.
+Use a piece of toilet paper or tissue and gently flick it across the genital area like the mother would lick him for at least 30 seconds after every meal to take care of this important hygiene matter.
 If you fail to do so, the rat will die of toxic poisoning from his own wastes.
 Baby poop is normally soft and yellow or brown until they start eating solid food.

 You can clean the baby of spilled food after meals with a damp cotton ball or by dipping him in a warm bath up to his neck and rubbing away the food.
 Be sure to dry him well.
 Also give him a full massage after every meal just as his mother would lick him to stimulate his circulation and help him to grow.